megaoptim/megaoptim-wp/readme.txt

 10. WP CLI - Bulk Restore command

 == Changelog ==

+= 1.4.18 =
+* Removed the cURL API calls and rewrote it to use the WordPress HTTP API instead
+* Fixed various bugs in the HTTP client making the plugin behave creepy in some environments.
+* Fixed end(explode()) call that triggered error.
+We should pass variables only here.
+* Added various codebase and PHP 8.1 improvements

 = 1.4.17 =
 - Fix PHP warnings related to the WebP features